Arthritis Diagnosis And Treatment

 - Joint Replacement: performed to restore function as well as provide pain relief to the affected joints.
 Synthetic joints are made from such materials as ceramic, metal, and plastic.
 Most joints in the fingers and wrist can be surgically replaced.

 Dr. Fiore specializes in the diagnosis and treatment of Arthritis of the Hand, Wrist, and Elbow.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.